ray5273/comentario/docs/content/configuration/backend/dynamic/domain.defaults.signup.enablesso.en.md

 * If set to `On`, new commenters can register on websites embedding comments via SSO.
 * If set to `Off`, SSO registration on websites embedding comments will be forbidden.

 This setting doesn't affect *SSO users who are already registered*.
-They will be able to login even when this setting is disabled.
+They will be able to log in even when this setting is disabled.
 To disable SSO login completely, switch it off in the domain's [authentication settings](/configuration/frontend/domain/authentication).